beallen/TestingGrounds/README.md

 3) Both partners should change the readme in one repository at the same location (same line and word) and make acommit.
 4) Identify how the repository is affected.

 Marcus would like to add this line.

+Marcus thinks that this line needs to be added.